mnemnion/QuikTest.jl/docs/src/index.md

 will have no effect; if evaluating `QUIKTEST_PREFACE` throws an error, a warning will occur.

-My `startup.jl`, for example, looks for a file in the working directory called `start.jl` (which my standard PkgTemplate adds to `.gitignore`) and executes it if found, as the last action before going live.
+A suggestion for integrating this: the last lines of my `startup.jl` look for a file in the current directory called `start.jl` (which my standard PkgTemplate adds to `.gitignore`) and executes it if found, as the last action before going live.
 There I put `using` statements relevant to developing that specific package, any `import` statements which are also useful, and sometimes use it as a scratchpad for helper functions of the ephemeral variety, those which come and go over the course of development.
 Or lengthy example data which would be onerous to enter or paste at the REPL.
 That sort of thing.

 To integrate these with QuikTest, I do something like this: